Guide to Geraldton

 Discover Geraldton's pink lakes, diving atolls, Aboriginal culture trails and plenty of restaurants serving Australia's prized rock lobster.

 By Georgia Rickard

 The seaside city of Geraldton is emerging as a trendy beach escape.
 Base yourself in the city centre (where you'll find cafés, street art and galleries) and explore the area's naturally blessed surrounds, which includes beautiful beaches, Aboriginal driving trails and even a pink lake.
-Geraldton is also the ideal location to access the Coral Coast's carpets of wildflowers, which are in full bloom in late winter, early spring.
+Geraldton is also the ideal location to access the Coral Coast's carpets of wildflowers, which are in full bloom in late winter and early spring.

 - See a striking pink lake from above